Business Model Assessment

 What Makes Strong Business Models?

-First of all, to understand if a business model is strong enough, it must have its desirability, viability, and feasibility testing.
+First, to understand if a business model is strong enough, it must have its desirability, viability, and feasibility testing.
 That means:

 • Desirability